Lovelace-Learning-Labs/ads-learn-lms/04-heaps/03-stack-heap.md

 ## Learning Objectives

-By the end of this lesson you will be able to:
+By the end of this lesson, students will be able to...

-* First Objective
-* [at least one]
-* [no more than four]
+* **Define** the following terms: bit, byte, word, address, pointer, reference, call stack, stack frame, program heap, allocate
+* **Describe** how addresses and references allow a program to link regions of memory together
+* **Differentiate** between the call stack and the program heap
+* **Explain** what all this has to do with the heap data structure

 ## Lesson Content

 We've talked a lot about the stack and the heap already this week.
-Let's dive into
+Let's dive into these concepts a little more.

 In general the question we're trying to answer in this section is: